AndreiGabriel1/AngleLab-Explore/docs/phase2-contract-and-failure-map.md

-# Phase 2 — Contract & Failure Map (SSOT)
+# Phase 2 - Contract and Failure Map (SSOT)

-Scope: Phase 2 este un pipeline determinist (rules-only), care primește `ctx + ideas` și produce `refined + ranked + selected + notes`.
+Scope: Phase 2 is a deterministic, rules-only pipeline.
+It receives `ctx + ideas` and returns:
+`refined + ranked + selected + notes`.

-Nu validează Angle enum și nu schimbă meaning-ul din Phase 1.
+It does not validate the Phase 1 Angle enum and it does not change Phase 1 domain meaning.

 ---